esa-tu-darmstadt/altis_sycl/README.md

 make lavamd
 ```

-When targeting FPGAs, you can build for alternative modes:
+5. When targeting FPGAs, you can build for alternative modes:
 - Separate HLS report (takes minutes, and thus, it is recommended before starting a hardware build)
 - Intel FPGA emulator (takes minutes)
-- FPGA bitstream (takes between 4h - 24h for Stratix 10)
+- FPGA bitstream (takes e.g., between 4h - 24h for Stratix 10)

 The FPGA targets have the following structure: